Music Education Bachelor of Music Education

 B.M.E.
 Degree Requirements

 By the end of the sophomore year, music education students must have completed EDUC 103 FOUNDATIONS IN EDUCATION, EDUC 108 STUDENT DEVELOPMENT AND LEARNING THEORY, and SPED 120 INTRODUCTION TO SPECIAL EDUCATION.
-Prospective teachers must pass the Praxis I exam, known as the Pre-Professional Skills Test (PPST) in order to apply for entrance into the Teacher Education Program.
-Scores should be sent electronically to the School of Education.
 In addition, the candidate's G.P.A. must be 2.5 or higher to be admitted into the Teacher Education Program.
-A Sophomore Checkpoint will be completed with Professor of Music Education.
+A Sophomore Checkpoint will be completed with the Director of Music Education.
 A piano proficiency exam is administered at the end of this semester.
-Four semesters of some piano experience is required of all BME majors.
+Four semesters of piano experience (piano lab or applied lessons) are required of all music education majors.

 Instrumental Methods Courses: These are methods and materials courses for instrumental/general music education majors.
 The goal of these courses is to introduce instrumental music education majors to the instruments and the appropriate pedagogy necessary for successful teaching.
 Five or six are to be selected from the following options: